 HIPAA Compliance Isn’t Just for Healthcare Providers

 Even if you don’t directly provide health care services your business may be classified as a business associate.
-It’s important that you understand what a business associate is because if you fall in this category, you must comply with the HIPAA regulations.
+It’s important that you understand what a business associate is because if you fall into this category, you must comply with the HIPAA regulations.
 As a business associate of a covered entity, each year you should receive a business associate agreement that is completed and kept on file at the covered entity.
 Even if they don’t notify you, it’s your responsibility to comply with the HIPAA regulations.

 Is Your Company a Business Associate?